|

 great enthusiasm by other amateurs in the vicinity, who invited their

-friends and neighbours over to hear the “wireless music”, that much
+friends and neighbors over to hear the “wireless music”, that much

 newspaper publicity was given to his broadcasts.
 As a result, Westinghouse